Sparring (SanShou)

 Principles of Yin and Yang

-In the martial art tai chi chuan, the principles of yin and yang are used to attack and defend.
-Attacking is yang.
-A tai chi player aims to counteract an attackers yang by using yin to absorb and defuse it.
-The yang force is not met and blocked, yang is not used against yang.
-Instead the force of the attack is diverted away from the body with the minimum of force.
-Once an attackers yang has been nullified, he or she is unbalanced and yang can be used in a counter-attack.
+In the martial art of taijiquan, the principles of yin and yang are followed.
+Attacking follows yang characteristics, defending follows yin.
+A taiji player aims to counter an attacker’s yang by using yin to absorb and defuse the attack.
+The yang force is not met head on and blocked, yang is not used against yang.
+Instead the defender moves aside of the attack or diffuses it by absorbing it, this follows yin characteristics.
+Once an attacker’s yang has been nullified, he or she is vulnerable and often unbalanced, becoming yin, and yang can then be used in a counter-attack.

-Educated force, force with technique, stemming from an understanding of yin and yang, is essential to tai chi.
-The ability to switch between effective yin and yang quickly requires suppleness, agility and speed.
+Educated force, jin, force with technique, stemming from an understanding of yin and yang, is essential to taiji.
+The ability to switch between effective yin and yang quickly requires suppleness, agility and responsive speed and power.

-The Tai Chi Hand Form consists of a series of movements in which yin and yang interchange.
-It develops awareness of the way yin and yang can be used in self-defence and of the way your body works naturally, so you do not have to practise martial tai chi in order to benefit from the hand form.
-The motions give you the suppleness and fitness you require, increasing health and vitality.
+The Taiji hand form consists of a series of movements in which yin and yang interchange.
+It develops awareness of the way yin and yang can be used in self-defence and of the way your body works naturally.

-Weapon Forms – Sabre/Sword
+Weapon Forms – Sabre, Dao / Sword, Jian

 The video below shows a clip of moves from the sabre form: